-$0.21 EPS Expected for Roivant Sciences Ltd (NASDAQ:ROIV) This Quarter

-Wall Street analysts expect Roivant Sciences Ltd (NASDAQ:ROIV) to report earnings of ($0.21) per share for the current fiscal quarter, Zacks reports.
-Three analysts have issued estimates for Roivant Sciences’ earnings.
-The lowest EPS estimate is ($0.25) and the highest is ($0.17).
-The business is expected to issue its next quarterly earnings report on Monday, January 1st.
+Analysts expect Roivant Sciences Ltd (NASDAQ:ROIV) to post earnings per share of ($0.21) for the current fiscal quarter, Zacks Investment Research reports.
+Three analysts have provided estimates for Roivant Sciences’ earnings.
+The highest EPS estimate is ($0.17) and the lowest is ($0.25).
+The firm is scheduled to issue its next earnings report on Monday, January 1st.

-According to Zacks, analysts expect that Roivant Sciences will report full-year earnings of ($0.86) per share for the current fiscal year, with EPS estimates ranging from ($0.94) to ($0.77).
-For the next financial year, analysts forecast that the firm will report earnings of ($1.17) per share, with EPS estimates ranging from ($1.59) to ($0.94).
-Zacks’ EPS averages are a mean average based on a survey of sell-side research firms that that provide coverage for Roivant Sciences.
+According to Zacks, analysts expect that Roivant Sciences will report full year earnings of ($0.86) per share for the current year, with EPS estimates ranging from ($0.94) to ($0.77).
+For the next year, analysts anticipate that the company will post earnings of ($1.17) per share, with EPS estimates ranging from ($1.59) to ($0.94).
+Zacks’ EPS calculations are an average based on a survey of sell-side research analysts that that provide coverage for Roivant Sciences.

-Several equities research analysts have recently weighed in on the stock.
-HC Wainwright assumed coverage on shares of Roivant Sciences in a research note on Monday, November 8th.
+ROIV has been the subject of several recent research reports.
+Truist Securities initiated coverage on shares of Roivant Sciences in a report on Tuesday, October 26th.
+They set a “buy” rating and a $15.00 target price for the company.
+SVB Leerink reaffirmed a “buy” rating on shares of Roivant Sciences in a report on Sunday.
+HC Wainwright initiated coverage on shares of Roivant Sciences in a report on Monday, November 8th.
 They set a “buy” rating and a $14.00 target price for the company.
-Citigroup started coverage on shares of Roivant Sciences in a research report on Wednesday, October 27th.
-They set a “buy” rating and a $11.00 price target for the company.
-Truist started coverage on shares of Roivant Sciences in a research note on Tuesday, October 26th.
-They set a “buy” rating and a $15.00 price objective for the company.
-SVB Leerink began coverage on shares of Roivant Sciences in a research note on Monday, November 1st.
-They issued an “outperform” rating and a $11.00 target price for the company.
-Finally, Jefferies Financial Group began coverage on shares of Roivant Sciences in a report on Tuesday, October 26th.
-They set a “buy” rating and a $10.00 target price on the stock.
-Seven investment analysts have rated the stock with a buy rating, Based on data from MarketBeat, the company currently has a consensus rating of “Buy” and an average target price of $12.67.
+Truist assumed coverage on shares of Roivant Sciences in a report on Tuesday, October 26th.
+They set a “buy” rating and a $15.00 target price for the company.
+Finally, Jefferies Financial Group assumed coverage on shares of Roivant Sciences in a research note on Tuesday, October 26th.
+They issued a “buy” rating and a $10.00 price target on the stock.
+Seven equities research analysts have rated the stock with a buy rating, According to data from MarketBeat, Roivant Sciences has an average rating of “Buy” and an average price target of $12.67.

 Roivant Sciences is a biopharmaceutical company dedicated to improving the delivery of healthcare to patients.
 Roivant Sciences, formerly known as Montes Archimedes Acquisition Corp., is based in NEW YORK.